-- Visit the site at least twice for second year pre-service teachers and three times for pre-service teachers completing a block placement. - Observe the pre-service teacher teaching a session and provide feedback. - Provide feedback and guidance on interim and final reports, in collaboration with the Mentor teacher.
-Ensure preservice teachers and Mentor teacher correctly complete their section of the report through the InPlace online system, and provide final feedback summary. - Monitor progress of pre-service teacher, and use 'at-risk' process to ensure any concerns are addressed, with the aim being a successful placement. - Final Professional Experience: support and monitor the completion of the TPA.
+- Visit the site two to three three times for pre-service teachers completing a block placement. - Observe the pre-service teacher teaching a session and provide feedback. - Provide feedback and guidance on interim and final reports, in collaboration with the Mentor teacher.
+Ensure preservice teachers and Mentor teachers correctly complete their section of the report through the InPlace online system, and provide final feedback summary. - Monitor progress of pre-service teacher, and use 'at-risk' process to ensure any concerns are addressed, with the aim being a successful placement. - Final Professional Experience: support and monitor the completion of the TPA.